shvar/redfs/DEPLOY_HOWTO.md

 (see [the “start hacking” howto](START_HACKING_HOWTO.md#debug-mode) for details).
 You are highly suggested to launch it in the debug mode.
 The following explanation assumes it.

+Note that at any moment, you can watch the list of available Node CLI commands by `cnode.py --help`, and the list of available Client/Host CLI commands by `chost.py --help`.

 Deploying the Node
 ==================